GZolovick/SS1100_Fall24_Final_Group3/README.md

 Velocity change is 2.4 m/s in the X direction, 0.48 m/s in the Y direction, and 0.12 m/s in the Z direction.

 ## Thermal Control Subsystem:
-### Check Results: Example of TCS check results labeld TCS_example.png in the TCS file.
+### Check Results:
+Example of TCS check results labeled under TCS_example.png in the TCS file.
+For the test the current temperature was set to 30.0 and the target temperature was set to 25.0.

 ### Check Plus Results: